William R. Johnson (minister)

-William R. Johnson (sometimes referred to as Bill Johnson) was the first openly gay minister to be ordained in a historic protestant denomination.
+William R. Johnson (sometimes referred to as Bill Johnson) was the first openly gay minister to be ordained in a historic Protestant denomination.
 He received his ordination through the United Church of Christ (UCC) on June 25, 1972 in San Carlos, California.

 Education and ordination

-Johnson first received his undergraduate degree in May 1968 from Elmhurst College (now University) with a BA in English.
-He then held two summer student pastoral positions in Iowa before beginning his seminary in the following fall at Pacific School of Religion in Berkeley, California.
-He attended seminary from 1968–1971 and during that time he also held church positions as a youth minister, student pastor, chaplain, and Interim Associate Pastor.

 In 1970, The Graduate Theological Union organized a support group in Berkeley for gay seminarians.
 Johnson, having recently embraced his identity as a gay man that year, became an active member of the group.
 That year the group hosted a public forum at Graduate Theological Union on the topic of homosexuality and the church.
 The event drew in around 400 attendees.
 During the public forum, Johnson came out as a gay Christian and made clear his intentions of receiving an ordination through the United Church of Christ.
 As a requirement for ordination, Johnson worked as a coordinator for a house church development ministry within the United Church of Christ from January 1971 until his ordination in San Carlos on June 25, 1972.
 He later returned to school to receive his Doctor of Education degree at the Institute for Advance Study of Human Sexuality in San Francisco in May 1977.
 His ordination is the subject of the documentary film "A Position of Faith" directed by Michael Rhodes.